Skip to content

 Cataract Surgery Co-Management

 Cataracts can cause cloudy or blurred vision that interferes with everyday activities.
-Our team works closely with trusted surgeons to guide you through every step of the cataract surgery process, from diagnosis and referral to post-operative care.
+Our team works with surgeons to coordinate your cataract care, from diagnosis and referral to post-operative follow-up.

 Diabetic Eye Disease

 Diabetic retinopathy is a serious eye condition caused by diabetes that can lead to vision loss if left untreated.
-Our doctors monitor and manage diabetic eye health, helping detect changes early and coordinate care to protect your vision.
+Our doctors monitor diabetic eye health, detect changes early, and coordinate care to protect your vision.

-Glaucoma is often called the “silent thief of sight” because it can develop without noticeable symptoms.
-Our doctors provide thorough testing, early detection, and personalized treatment to help protect your vision from glaucoma-related damage.
+Glaucoma is often known as the “silent thief of sight” because it can develop without noticeable symptoms.
+Our doctors provide testing, early detection, and treatment to help protect your vision from glaucoma-related damage.

 Macular degeneration affects the central part of your vision and can make everyday tasks like reading or driving more difficult.
-Our doctors provide monitoring and management to help slow progression and protect your long-term eye health.
+Our doctors monitor this condition to help slow progression and protect your long-term eye health.

-Dry eye syndrome (DES) is a chronic condition that develops when your eyes do not produce and maintain enough tears to keep the eye’s surface lubricated.
+Dry eye syndrome (DES) is a chronic condition that occurs when your eyes do not produce enough tears to stay properly lubricated.
+This can lead to symptoms such as irritation, burning, redness, and fluctuating vision, especially during activities like reading or screen use.

-As we reach middle age, particularly after age 40, it is common to start to experience difficulty with reading and performing other tasks that require near vision.
+After age 40, many people begin to have difficulty reading and performing tasks that require near vision.
 This is because with age, the lens of our eye becomes increasingly inflexible, making it harder to focus on close objects.
-This condition is called presbyopia and eventually it happens to some extent, to everyone as they age.
+This condition is called presbyopia, and it affects most people as they age.